ScratchAddons/website-v2/content/docs/develop/getting-started/creating-an-addon.md

 Make sure your code is understandable; having unnecessary comments is better than no comments.

 ## Step 12: Send a pull request!
-Follow the steps on our [contributing guidelines](https://github.com/ScratchAddons/ScratchAddons/blob/master/CONTRIBUTING.md) to send a PR with your new addon!
+Follow the steps on our [contributing guidelines](https://github.com/ScratchAddons/ScratchAddons/blob/master/CONTRIBUTING.md).
+Simply put, fork the repo if you haven't already, commit your new addon and send a PR!
 Keep in mind we might request you to make some changes, however, we will probably accept your addon as long as it's minimally suitable.